jeremytammik/tbc/a/1904_sort_loops.md

 Here is a summary of the new conversation with Stefano and Richard:

-**Question:** I tried using `SortCurveLoops` on the the face shown below, expecting to get one list with the outer loop and one list with the 3 inner loops, but I got one list containing one list containing two loops.
+**Question:** I tried using `SortCurveLoops` on the face shown below, expecting to get one list with the outer loop and one list with the 3 inner loops, but I got one list containing one list containing two loops.

 <center>
 <img src="img/sort_curve_loops_sm_curved_face_1.png" alt="Curved face loops" title="Curved face loops" width="181"/> <!-- 181 -->